 If you can present convincing business reasons as to why you need a licence and a particular role, the application will meet the ‘genuineness test’ and most likely be granted.

-In your licence application you will also need to evidence that your organisation is compliant with employment law.
-One common area of risk for employers is compliance with the April 2020 changes in employment legislation, which (among other changes) related to ensuring all new workers have a written statement of employment from their first day of employment.
+In your licence application you will also need to evidence that your organisation is compliant with its employment law obligations.
+One common area of risk for employers is compliance is to ensure all new workers have a written statement of employment from their first day of employment.

 Reviewing the employment documentation in advance of the application will ensure any issues are addressed and you are fully compliant.